 Do you have any advice to share with someone who might be considering getting involved in pet therapy work?
 If your dog is calm around new people and situations, I would encourage you to take the Therapy Dog and Handler Class.
 It is very educational and will help you decide if you and your dog would enjoy this activity.

 Therapy Dog and Handler class is only available a few times per year, and it can fill quickly.
-Get on the wait list for the next offering of this class by emailing [email protected] to express your interest!
+Get on the wait list for the next offering of this class by contacting us to express your interest!